t3moses/Crews/README.txt

 The two crews with the highest loss are selected, every possible swap of sailors is made and the loss recalculated for each swap.
 The swap with the lowest loss is retained.
-Then the process is repeated a set number of times.
+Then the process is repeated over a set number of epochs.

 Input files